Calculate C3 variable J

 Moualeu-Ngangue, Chen, & Stutzel (2016) developed a way to address this issue.

-The method from that paper replaces the product of alpha_g
+The method from that paper replaces the product of alpha_g and

-, and uses it to estimate the
+beta by a single new parameter tau, and uses it to estimate the

-actual RuBP regeneration from fluoresence (J_F
+actual RuBP regeneration from fluoresence (J_F):

-is assumed to be constant across an A-Ci curve,
+This new parameter tau is assumed to be constant across an A-Ci curve,

 and is treated as an unknown whose value will be determined during a fitting